arule11/ENEL525/README.md

 # Machine Learning for Engineers

-Assignments and course project.
-Fall 2023
+Lab assignments and course project for ENEL525 Fall 2023.